Ismaël Bullialdus: Principal works

-Ismael Bullialdus' most famous work is Astronomia Philolaica.
+Ismael Bullialdus's most famous work is Astronomia Philolaica.
 Published in 1645, the book is considered by some modern-day historians of science to be the most important book in astronomy between Kepler and Newton.
 The book widened the awareness of Kepler's planetary ellipses, however, whereas Kepler used a physical cause to explain planetary motion, and called on math and science to support his theory, Bullialdus offered an entirely new cosmology, the "Conical Hypothesis".

 Assumptions of Philolaic Astronomy

-Bullialdus' Philolaic Astronomy consists of 14 main assumptions:
+Bullialdus's Philolaic Astronomy consists of 14 main assumptions: